 Part of the Title of this Bible Study is “An In-Depth Bible Study on Trusting God”.
 It is an in-depth study.
 To properly benefit, you need to be willing to search out the answers and you need to be honest with yourself.
 This is where Cindy shines.
 She asks you some really poignant questions that require more than a glib answer.
 This is the time to sit, to ponder, to search your heart and to allow the Holy Spirit to speak to you.
 By doing that, you will be well on your path to “Trusting God” by the end of the study.
 That is the prayer of Cindy, as the author, and me, as a Pastor, desire for you.

 Without giving away the whole of this study, let’s just say that it will be amazing for you!

 While this study has been completed as a group, you are still welcome to study this topic on your own.
-Simply join the DIG Bible Studies Group to gain access to the Private Library where are the Study Guides are stored.
+Simply join the DIG Bible Study Community to gain access to the Private Library where are the Study Guides are stored.

 So, will you be joining so you can download the free 10-week Bible study to overcome your control and begin trusting God in everything?